GoogleCloudPlatform/webapp2/docs/guide/exceptions.rst

 A good app is prepared even when something goes wrong: a service is down, the application didn't expect a given input type or many other errors that can happen in a web application.
-To react to these cases, we need a good exception handling mechanism and prepare the app to catch exceptions for the unexpected scenarios.
+To react to these cases, we need a good exception handling mechanism and prepare the app to handle the unexpected scenarios.

 HTTP exceptions